ChaseAnzelc/Maze-Solver/README.md

 <img src="/Image/maze1.PNG">

-# Video Showing Maze Solutions
+# Videos Showing Maze Solutions

 Basic Solution using created Stack class<br>
 [Visually a BLUE DOT shows the program moving through the maze.
 When the program hits a wall with no outlet it will POP from the stack and it will show as a GRAY DOT now]<br>